Richard Murphy (tax campaigner): Career

+Murphy was the founder of the Fair Tax Mark; he resigned out of unhappiness with a proposal it adopt an international standard.
+On 28 March 2024, he resigned as a Fellow of the Institute of Chartered Accountants in England and Wales.
+On 26 November 2024, he announced he would retire from Sheffield University Management School as of February 2025.

 Public policy

-He is an advocate of Modern Monetary Theory.
-He thinks it could be applied to but not essential for a Green New Deal.
+Murphy is an advocate of Modern Monetary Theory.
+He thinks it could be applied to, but is not essential for, a Green New Deal.

 Tax

 Murphy is a promoter of financial reform, with specific emphasis given to tax avoidance and evasion.
 He estimates that "£25 billion is lost annually from tax avoidance".
 That is substantially larger than HM Revenue and Customs' estimate of £2.7 billion, and his estimate has been dismissed by HMRC.
 Murphy claims that HMRC insiders have suggested to him that £300 million additional investment in the department could recoup £8 billion in unpaid tax.
 His methodology has been criticised by other groups, including the Oxford University Centre for Business Taxation in their December 2012 publication The Tax Gap for Corporation Tax, and the Institute for Fiscal Studies, which cited his estimate of the corporate tax gap for the TUC as one which was "likely overstated (possibly by a wide margin)".

 Murphy advocates "country by country reporting", as a means to increase financial transparency to reduce tax avoidance and evasion.
 In 2013, the OECD and G8 endorsed a form of country-by-country reporting.
 Murphy is in favour of a land value tax, which would tax land based only on its value, and not on the buildings on it, in order to discourage land hoarding and promote building in areas in need of more housing.
 It is also very difficult to evade.
 He has written in favour of removing high-denomination notes such as the £50 note as they are used widely for tax evasion, saying "there is not a shadow of a doubt that vast amounts of cash" are used for illegal purposes.